Trump taps cancer specialist from Texas hospital to run FDA

 WASHINGTON (AP) — President Donald Trump on Friday picked a cancer specialist and hospital executive to lead the Food and Drug Administration.

-If confirmed, Dr. Stephen Hahn of the MD Anderson Cancer Center in Houston would inherit a raft of high-profile public health issues, including leading the agency’s response to a wave of underage vaping and the opioid epidemic.
+If confirmed, Dr. Stephen Hahn of the MD Anderson Cancer Center in Houston would inherit a raft of high-profile public health issues, including leading the agency’s response to the problem of underage vaping and the prescription opioid epidemic.

 The White House announced the nomination in a statement, citing Hahn’s role as the cancer center’s top medical executive.
 The Senate will vote on whether to confirm the 59-year-old to the post.

 Ned Sharpless, who previously led the National Cancer Institute, has been serving as acting commissioner since April, when Trump’s first FDA chief, Scott Gottlieb, stepped down after less than two years on the job.
-The administration faced a legal deadline of Friday to nominate a permanent replacement.
+The administration said Sharpless would return to the cancer institute, and Brett Giroir, assistant secretary for the Department of Health and Human Services, would temporarily lead the agency pending Hahn’s confirmation.

 Headquartered in the Maryland suburbs outside Washington, the FDA regulates a variety of consumer goods, including prescription drugs, medical devices, tobacco and vaping products, cosmetics and most food.

 As head of the FDA, Hahn would be expected to take up the long list of projects kicked off by Gottlieb.
 Those plans include an effort to make cigarettes less addictive by cutting their nicotine levels and reevaluating the risks and benefits of opioid painkillers.
-The agency is also grappling with the regulation of CBD, a marijuana-derived compound that has become a trendy additive in foods, drinks and supplements.
+The agency is also grappling with a series of safety recalls involving tainted pharmaceuticals manufactured overseas.

-“At the beginning of a presidential cycle, a new commissioner has an opportunity to set the agency’s agenda,” said Wayne Pines, a former FDA official who now consults for FDA-regulated companies.
-“To a certain extent, the next commissioner’s agenda is going to have to include following through on initiatives that Gottlieb undertook.”
+Hahn “will face challenging issues as commissioner — including vaping, opioids and drug importations — but his record of leadership at MD Anderson indicates he will be up to the challenge” said Wayne Pines, a former FDA official who now consults for FDA-regulated companies.

-Hahn is certain to face intense questioning in the Senate on his approach to regulating electronic cigarettes, as the FDA attempts to reverse what regulators call an epidemic of underage vaping among teenagers.
+Hahn is certain to face intense questioning in the Senate on his approach to regulating electronic cigarettes as the federal government attempts to reverse what health officials call an epidemic of underage vaping among teenagers.

-In September, President Trump announced plans to sweep most flavored e-cigarettes off the market.
+In September, President Trump announced a proposal to sweep most flavored e-cigarettes off the market.
 But anti-vaping advocates are furious that a concrete plan has yet to appear.
 Meanwhile, vaping companies and retailers argue that the prohibition on fruit, candy, menthol and other flavors could wipe out their industry.

 The FDA is also working to find the source of a mysterious outbreak of sometimes-fatal lung injuries tied to vaping.